Francis Arnaiz: PBA career

 Arnaiz was one of the original members of the Toyota franchise that joined the newly formed Philippine Basketball Association (PBA) in 1975.
 Along with Robert Jaworski and Ramon Fernandez, he formed the troika of the vaunted Toyota offense.
 In fact, among the three players, he would have been the first to have won the Most Valuable Player (MVP) award right in the very first season of the league in 1975 when media covering the PBA named him as the Basketball Player of the Year despite the fact that Bogs Adornado was the one named PBA MVP that year.
 During his Toyota years, the franchise won nine PBA titles while having memorable battles against arch-rival Crispa Redmanizers, going head-to-head, on and off the court, with Crispa's Bernie Fabiosa.
 Arnaiz became one of the most popular players on the team not only for his playing style, but also for his mestizo looks, which gained him a following among the female fans.

-He was given the moniker "Mr. Clutch" for his propensity to hit clutch baskets during crucial moments of a game.
-He is known for looping layups against imports and local behemoths that were impossible to block, and booming outside shots.
+He earned the nickname 'Mr. Clutch' for his uncanny ability to deliver under pressure, consistently sinking crucial baskets in the game's most pivotal moments.
+Renowned for his looping layups that defied defenders—whether towering imports or local giants—and his thunderous long-range shots, he became a nightmare for any defense.

 After Toyota disbanded in 1984, Arnaiz followed Jaworski in a controversial move to Gilbey's Gin (now known as Barangay Ginebra San Miguel).
 Reprising their old backcourt partnership in Toyota, the duo turned the Gins into a perennial contender.
 However, he was sidelined due to a knee injury and was placed in the injured list but, was part of the line-up, during the early part of 1986 Open Conference when Ginebra San Miguel won its first PBA title.
 He quietly retired from basketball shortly afterwards.
 He won 10 championship in his illustrious PBA career, 9 with Toyota and 1 with Ginebra San Miguel.

 Retirement

 After his playing career, Arnaiz immigrated to the United States, resided in California.
 He worked for the California state government while also becoming an evangelist.
 Arnaiz claims in an interview that his life abroad was quite different from his life in the Philippines.
+He is also a visual artist, some of his paintings are set to be displayed in Dante Silverio's gallery.

+Arnaiz was named as one of the PBA's Greatest Players and was inducted into the PBA Hall of Fame in 2005.
 In 2004, during one of Arnaiz's visits to the Philippines, he was interviewed by various media outlets recalling several memories from his playing days to his life after retirement from basketball.
 He was supposed to play in 2003 Crispa-Toyota Reunion Game and the 2005 PBA Greatest Game but failed to do so due to his prior commitments.

-Arnaiz was named as one of the PBA's Greatest Players and was inducted into the PBA Hall of Fame in 2005.